Darnok00/HearthStoneProject/README.md

 # HearthStoneProject
-The project for the OOP Course during III semestr at AGH UST.
+The second project for the OOP Course during III semestr at AGH UST.

 # Technology stack
 * Java 15